vygr/ChrysaLisp/docs/CLASSES.md

 lib/class/class.inc
 ```

-So let go through each of these macros and cover what they do.
+Let's go through each of these macros and cover what they do.

 ## (defclass name ([arg ...]) (super ...) body)